mkuelker/310-Group-Project/README.md

 ### POS Tagging, Tokenization & Segmentation

 In order to better suit the keyword style bot that we have created, we needed to implement a way of understanding sentences that were input, and extract the necessary information required to generate a query that the bot can use to get a response.
 To do this, we used POS tagging, tokenization, and segmentation.
 These systems work together to process questions asked, and provide us with a query in the form of \<Noun\> \<Descriptor\> which we use to generate much more intricate and conversational dialogue.

+### api_scripts.py

+#### wiki_response
+takes a string and uses wikipedia API to search and retrieve an excerpt if found on wikipedia

+Parameters
+ - subject: a string

+Returns:
+ - text : a string containing 150 characters of information, or a string returning a not-found style message to the user.

+#### get_latling
+returns a string of latitude and longitude associated with users IP address.
+It won't work if you're using a VPN.

+#### get_address
+uses `get_latling` method and performs a reverse geo lookup in order to get the name of the address associated with your IP address.

+####  get_directions
+uses `get_address` to provide a starting address and then takes user input.
+It then makes a request to places API.
+If failure it returns no suitable directions found, if success it returns a list of instructions to navigate to the following location.

+Parameters:
+ - destination: a string of where the users wishes to go

+Returns:
+- results: a list of directions, or a string indicating no suitable directions where found.

+#### check_if_directions
+Uses a naive aproach to check a string is meant to be a list of directions.

+Parameters
+ - query: a string

+Returns either true or false.

+### nnp_extract
+Uses fancy pants POS tagging extract an address

+Parameters
+- query: a string meant to be extracted from

+Returns
+ - text: a string containing address